stateful/awesome-vscode-extension-utils/README.md

 A set of useful blog post related to VSCode extension development.

 - [The GitHub Action You Need to Publish VS Code Extensions](https://www.stateful.com/blog/the-github-action-you-need-to-publish-vscode-extensions) - In this blog post we’d like to share how Stateful releases its Marquee extension to the VS Code Marketplace and OpenVSX Registry through GitHub Actions
+- [A Complete Guide to VS Code Extension Testing](https://www.stateful.com/blog/a-complete-guide-to-vs-code-extension-testing) - Most VS Code extensions in the marketplace have minimal testing, if any at all.
+In this blog post you will learn how to test your VS Code extension from end to end using WebdriverIO.

 # Contribute